 With Windows 8 gestures, interaction can be configured in many areas via Multi-Touch via properties with no additional programing necessary.

-Requirement: In the project properties, Windows 8 must be selected in the Interaction node for the Recognition property. zenon must be running on a Windows 8 computer in Runtime.
+Prerequisite: In the project properties, the current operating system [Windows 8] must be selected in the Interaction node for the Recognition property. zenon must be running on a Windows 8 computer in Runtime.

 CONFIGURATION

 Interactions can be configured for: